Memorable Manitobans: James Leckie Parker (1896-1995)

 He collected several thousand plant specimens that were donated to several universities, to the Manitoba Museum of Man and Nature, and to Kew Gardens in England.
 He advocated the preservation of a two-section ecological reserve near Cowan, which has now been officially designated by the Province of Manitoba.
 Parker Bog in the Duck Mountain was named in his honour.
 He was appointed Associate Curator of the Museum of Man and Nature and was awarded the Seton Medal by the Manitoba Naturalists Society.

 He had a longstanding interest in the settlement of the Dauphin area that resulted in weekly set of published articles entitled, “The Fort Dauphin Story.”
 In 1978, the expanded articles were published in a book of that title.
 His continued interest in history resulted in a further series which ran in the Gilbert Plains Maple Leaf in 1981.
 He wrote the histories of several local school districts.
 He served as Justice of the Peace, Secretary of the Sulphur Creek School Division, Director of the Gilbert Plains Agricultural Society and first president of the Gilbert Plains Historical Society.
 He was involved in baseball and 4-H clubs, sang in a choir and, for seventy years, was organist for the Gilbert Plains United Church.
-He was inducted into the Manitoba Agricultural Hall of Fame.

 He died unmarried at Grandview on 22 June 1995.